yarafe/Test/Sentinel/faq-fgt-faz-microsoft-sentinel.md

     set format cef
 end
 </code></pre>

+The facility to local7 has been configured should match "Collect" in the Data Collection Rule configuration.

 ### Validation and Connectivity Check:
 Once the configuration is complete, check the Fortinet connector's status in Microsoft Sentinel to ensure successful connection.
 Validate connectivity by accessing the Log Analytics Workspace, as illustrated in the accompanying screenshot.